PGS-dev/tslint/README.md

 `ter-arrow-body-style` - there might be an issue with code line length (moving code to new line might not be nice when it comes to aesthetic)

-`ter-padded-blocks` - can be set as [true, "never"] but it's kind of bugged (falsely triggers error when there is none when comments are added is specific places)

 `trailing-comma` - can be set as the cfg below if you don't like trailing commas.

     {